LLNL/sundials/doc/arkode/guide/source/Introduction.rst

   at the beginning of the problem solution.

-* The choice of the method vs embedding the Billington and TRBDF2 explicit Runge-Kutta methods were swapped, since in those the lower-order coefficients result in an A-stable method, while the higher-order coefficients do not.
+* The choice of the method vs embedding the Billington and TRBDF2 explicit Runge--Kutta methods were swapped, since in those the lower-order coefficients result in an A-stable method, while the higher-order coefficients do not.
 This change results in significantly improved robustness when using those methods.